Internet in the United Kingdom: Precursors

 Britain pioneered research and development of computers in the 1940s.
 This led to partnerships between the public and private sectors, which brought about sharing of concepts and the transfer of personnel between industry and academia or national research bodies.
 The trackball was invented in 1946 by Ralph Benjamin, while working for the Royal Navy Scientific Service.
 At the National Physical Laboratory (NPL), Alan Turing worked on computer design, assisted by Donald Davies in 1947.

 Christopher Strachey, who became Oxford University's first professor of computation, filed a patent application for time-sharing in 1959.
 In June that year, he gave a paper "Time Sharing in Large Fast Computers" at the UNESCO Information Processing Conference in Paris where he passed the concept on to J. C. R. Licklider who worked on Project MAC at MIT in the United States.

 Packet switching and national data network proposal

 After meeting with Licklider in 1965, Donald Davies conceived the idea of packet switching for data communication.
 He proposed a commercial national data network and developed plans to implement the concept in a local area network, the NPL network, which operated from 1969 to 1986.
-He and his team, including Derek Barber and Roger Scantlebury, carried out work to analyse and simulate the performance of packet switching networks, including datagram networks.
-Following the inaugural Symposium on Operating Systems Principles in 1967, their research and practice was adopted by the ARPANET in the United States, the forerunner of the Internet, and influenced other researchers in Europe, including Louis Pouzin, and in Japan.
+He and his team including Derek Barber and Roger Scantlebury developed the concept of communication protocols for the network and carried out work to simulate the performance of a wide-area packet-switched network capable of providing data communications facilities to most of the U.K. Following the inaugural Symposium on Operating Systems Principles in 1967, their research and practice was adopted by the ARPANET in the United States and influenced other researchers in Europe, including Louis Pouzin, and in Japan.